Shunning Mnemosyne by West Europe including the Baltic

 04-02-2025

-Apart from a Hungarian photographer and a few scattered historians as well as an artist in Germany, was there anybody to uphold a mirror to the Europeans?(1) The United States did so by going their own way.
-The US World War One Centennial Commission be credited for a variety of mnemonic performances.
-One after another, the events between the seven months of Compiègne in 1918 and Versailles in 1919 were recalled in the commission's multifaceted podcasts and newsletters.
-Much more than producing some extraordinary podcast or newsletter on June 28th, the commission organized an educative and festive program on France's historical venue.
-A selection of US teachers was invited to join the all-American party in Versailles!
+Apart from a Hungarian photographer and a few scattered historians as well as a female artist in Germany, was there anybody to uphold a mirror to the largely ignorant Europeans?
+The United States did so by going their own way.
+The US World War One Centennial Commission (WWICC) may be credited for a variety of mnemonic performances.
+One after another, the events of the seven months between Compiègne in 1918 and Versailles in 1919 were recalled in multifaceted podcasts and newsletters.
+Much more than producing some extraordinary podcast or newsletter on 28 June, the commission organised an educative and festive program at the Versailles courtyard.
+A selection of teachers was invited to join the apparently all-American party.
 Furthermore, the completion of the commission's weekly newsletters was a long time coming.
 This fascinating series was not completed until the end of 2019.

 In a presentation from Doughboy Foundation in January 2025, Theo Mayer highlighted an interesting Europe-States comparison.
 As a WWICC member in 2014, his internet query on WWI related keywords exposed his country for having an about twenty time less search rate than Europe as a whole.
 However, the relatively premature timing at the start of a five-year perspective should be taken into account.
 Furthermore, the US did not go to war before 1917.
 The Aufa100 team put Mayer's early web research in the perspective of Europe's historical amnesia on 1918−1919 (apart from Armistice Day).
 How can therefore Europe's unflattering dichotomy between these favorable statistics at the anniversaries' outset and a particularly negative report on the designated follow-up to the 1918 commemoration be explained?